Anil-Gehlot/Bash-Scripting/README.md

 The scripts in this repository are organized into folders based on their topics.
 Here's a brief overview of each folder:

 - `basics`: Contains scripts that cover fundamental bash commands and concepts.
-- `file-handling`: Demonstrates file manipulation and processing.
-- `text-processing`: Focuses on manipulating and processing text data.
 - `conditional-statements`: Illustrates the use of conditional statements and branching.
 - `loops`: Provides examples of loop structures for iteration.